 Todd F. Payne

-Todd F. Payne was selected to join the Department of Port Control in December 2006 as Chief of Marketing and Air Service Development.
-Mr. Payne is responsible for air service development and marketing as well as overseeing the department's communications, customer service, and community relations programs.
+Todd F. Payne, CTC was selected to join the Department of Port Control in December 2006 as Chief of Marketing and Air Service Development.
+Mr. Payne is responsible for air service recruitment and marketing as well as communications and strategic customer service performance for Cleveland Hopkins International Airport and Cleveland Burke Lakefront Airport.
 Prior to his selection, Mr. Payne was Regional Manager of the Eastern U.S. and National Affiliate Marketing Manager with Hawaiian Airlines.
-He has 24 years of travel industry marketing and leadership experience with airlines, hospitality, and destination entities.
-He has held management positions with Piedmont Airlines, USAir, Venezuelan International Airways (VIASA), the Aruba Tourism Authority, Universal Studios Orlando, Sofitel Hotels, and Experience Columbus.
+He has 31-years of travel industry marketing and leadership experience with airlines, hospitality, and destination entities including: Piedmont Airlines, USAir, Venezuelan International Airways (VIASA), the Aruba Tourism Authority, Universal Studios Orlando, Sofitel Hotels, and the Experience Columbus CVB.
 Mr. Payne is a graduate of Ashland University and has a Bachelor of Science Degree in Business Administration.
-He has also received CTC certification from the Institute of Certified Travel Agents.
-Mr. Payne is actively involved in the Greater Cleveland Council of the Boy Scouts of America and currently serves as the Dover Rockport District Chairman and as Scoutmaster of Troop 17 in Rocky River.
+He has also received CTC and CTA certification from the Institute of Certified Travel Agents.

 Pat Singleton was appointed Chief of Business Development and Management in October 2006 and is responsible for business planning and development and all matters related to concessions, airline agreements, parking and ground transportation, and contracts and procurement.
 Ms. Singleton joined the Department of Port Control as Airport Development Manager in 1999 and has served in various management positions within the business cluster.
 Ms. Singleton has a Bachelor of Science from Central State University and a Master of Science from the Ohio State University.
 Ms. Singleton has over 20 years of experience in commercial management including experience with concessions development, airline use and lease agreements, management of airport parking and ground transportation operations, and real estate negotiations.